Updated on July 30th, 2020

 Cash is King & here its the Bolivian Boliviano (BOB).
-At the time of writing there were 8BOB to the UK£, 7BOB to the US$.
+Last check (June 2020) there were 8.6BOB to the UK£, 7BOB to the US$.
 Bolivia is a cheap country to travel, although this, of course, depends on what you are comparing to!
 Peru, for example, is more pricey.

 I arrived in La Paz & had found it difficult to get Bolivian currency outside the country.
 There is a Cambio available to change money at the airport while you are waiting for your luggage (I didn’t use it, so can’t vouch for the rates).
 If, like me, you need an ATM there are loads located towards departures, under a set of escalators (near some toilets) & around the corner.
 Not the easiest to find but when you do you feel like there’s too much choice!

 Once out of the airport, there are ATM’s across the city – I was recommended by 2 locals that the best rates are at BNB or Mercantile Santa Cruz (both green).

 Whenever you can, try & change your big notes into smaller ones as these will be a lot more useful & often smaller vendors won’t have the right change.
 If you are planning to change money, be aware that the best rates will be in the city so La Paz is your best option before your travels to take advantage of this.”

 In terms of eating out – my meals always seemed to come to about 100BOB – for the main course & a couple of beers.
 Main courses were around 50 – 80BOB, beer 20 – 25BOB & wine 25BOB for the cheapest glass.

 If you’re flying into La Paz be aware that flights seem to arrive & leave at all hours of the night (I arrived at 3.30am & left at 4.55am).
 You will need to be at the airport 3 hours before for international departures & 2 hours for domestic as it’s not quick.